yracine/device-type.myautomatic/README.md

 <b>b) automaticReport</b>

-The smartapp allows a ST user to generate daily reports on Automatic Connected vehicle's events.

-<b>b) automaticReport</b>

 The smartapp allows a ST user to generate daily reports on Automatic Connected vehicle's events such as Hard Acceleration,Hard Brake and Speeding.

 <b>c) automaticCarHA</b>